corrode/corrode.github.io/content/services/_index.md

   <details class="faq-item">
     <summary>How do I know you're any good?</summary>
     <p>I am a passionate open-source maintainer.
 Some popular Rust crates I built are <a href="https://github.com/tinysearch/tinysearch">tinysearch</a>, <a href=" https://github.com/mre/hyperjson">hyperjson</a>, and <a href="https://github.com/lycheeverse/lychee">lychee</a>.
-My projects are used by companies like Google, Microsoft, and Amazon and integrated into more than 10,000 repositories.
+My projects are used by companies like Google, Microsoft, and Amazon and integrated into more than 30,000 repositories and my Rust crates have over 1.5 million downloads on crates.io.
     </p>
     <p>
       If you want to check how I communicate, check out my <a href="/podcast">podcast</a> where I talk to decision makers and lead engineers about Rust adoption in their companies.